HenryLiang-123/valkai/take-home/BE/README.md

 # take-home

 Full-stack chat agent with swappable memory strategies, built on [Claude Agent SDK](https://github.com/anthropics/claude-agent-sdk-python).
 Memory is exposed as a `recall_memory` tool that the agent autonomously decides when to call, rather than transparently managing conversation history behind the scenes.
+Instead of running via CLI, the user can try out different memory saving methods via a natural-feeling chatbot

 The backend is a Django API that manages chat sessions and routes messages through the agent.
 The frontend is a React (Vite) app with a chat UI, session management sidebar, and an evals dashboard for running memory strategy comparisons.